Silian station

-It will become a interchange station for Line 14 and Line 18 in the future.
+It will become an interchange station for Line 14 and Line 18 in the future.
 It reserved transfer passage for Line 18 at Line 14 platform.

 History

 In March 2018, Shenzhen Metro Group Co., Ltd. released the Environmental Impact Report of Shenzhen Urban Rail Transit Line 14 Project, which includes this station.

 On April 22, 2022, Shenzhen Municipal Bureau of Planning and Natural Resources issued the Announcement on the Approval Scheme of Shenzhen Rail Transit Phase IV Station Name Plan, in which the station will continue to use the name, Silian station.

 On October 28, 2022, the station was opened together with Shenzhen Metro Line 14.

 Station layout

 Exits

 Silian station have five exits, of which Exit A and B are equipped with elevators.